 Promote a safe and inclusive environment, in which every person feels welcomed and is protected and free from discrimination, harassment and abuse.

-Ensure that all players, coaches, officials, parents and spectators place wellbeing and enjoyment ahead of performance and outcomes.
+Ensure that all competitors, officials, parents and spectators place wellbeing and enjoyment ahead of performance and outcomes.

-Create pathways that support players, coaches and officials to improve their skill development.
+Create pathways that support competitors and officials to improve their skill development.

-Provide equal opportunities for all players, coaches and officials to participate, regardless of their gender, ability or cultural background.
+Provide equal opportunities for all competitors and officials to participate, regardless of their gender, ability or cultural background.

 At all times act as a role model for others, displaying high standards of good sporting behavior.